bhrutledge/hallelujahthehills.com/README.md

 hallelujahthehills.com
 ======================

 Built using Django 1.3 and Grappelli.
-Actively used, but not maintained.
+Replaced by https://github.com/bhrutledge/jahhills.com.